-The best Android phones for 2023 | Engadget
+The best Android phones for 2024

-Unlike the iOS ecosystem, where Apple is the only game in town, one of the best things about the Android phone market is the wide range of different devices and manufacturers to choose from.
-That said, when it actually comes time to upgrade, that wealth of options can make it a bit more difficult to choose the right handset for you.
+There’s one clear perk that Android has over iOS and that’s variety when it comes to the phones you have to choose from.
+Apple has made the iPhone is the only game in town for iOS, but with Google’s operating system, there are dozens of choices out there from manufacturers like Samsung, Motorola, OnePlus and others.
+But that also means it can be difficult to decide which device is best for you when it comes time to upgrade, or if you want to switch from iPhone to Android in the new year.
 If you’re looking for a new phone and don’t know where to start, we’ve got you covered with a selection of the best Android phones for every budget.

 Best Android phone overall